SergeoLacruz/inventree-zebra-plugin/README.md

 ```

 The threshold can by modified by a plugin parameter.
 200 is a good starting value.
 This trick gives much better prints.
-We can put the result of this directly into the zpl library.
+We can put the result of this directly into the ZPL library.

 ```python
 l = zpl.Label(Width,Height,8)